shazow/everything/laser-eyes.md

 The procedure itself was *creepy*, but not painful or even that scary.
 I admit I was quite phobic about the whole flap thing, but after having gone through it I feel it wasn't anywhere as bad as I feared.
-And after the first couple of hours, the recovery was a breeze­just don't stinge on the numbing drops like I did.
+And after the first couple of hours, the recovery was a breeze--just don't stinge on the numbing drops like I did.

-**Should you get LASIK?** If you at all mind wearing glasses or contacts, and you can afford the pricetag, I highly recommend it.
+"Should I get LASIK?"
+If you mind wearing glasses or contacts, and you can afford the pricetag, I highly recommend it.
 Especially if your prescription is reasonably weak, then there is much lower risk of needing a second touchup.